 - Cut lime in half.
 Take one lime half and cut into thick slices.
 Rub one lime slice around the edge of a rocks glass.
 Dip the rim of the glass into the marigold salt and fill the glass with ice.

 - Fill a shaker with ice.
-Squeeze the remaining 3 lime wedges into the shaker, add mezcal and syrup.
+Squeeze the remaining 3 lime wedges into the shaker, add 1/4 cup mezcal and 2 tablespoons syrup.
 Cover and shake vigorously.
 Strain into prepared glass and garnish with crumbled marigold flower and a lime wedge.

 Nutrition Information: